 The University has a health service policy which allows students to see a medical doctor by appointment, at no charge, Monday through Friday, at the Rogers, Conger, Dodd Health Clinic.
-A doctor, nurse practitioner, or registered nurse is available at the clinic each weekday from 8:00 a.m. to 12:00 p.m. and from 1:00 p.m. to 4:00 p.m., or as posted by the clinic (please call for appointments).
+A doctor, nurse practitioner, or registered nurse is available at the clinic each Monday & Wednesday from 8:00 a.m. to 12:00 p.m. and from 8:00 a.m. to 2:00 p.m. on Tuesday & Thursday, or as posted by the clinic (please call for appointments).